simpleig/Geo-PIFu/README.md

 	# download the saved rendering configuration files

 We provide a demo script of parsing these recorded rendering settings.
-You might need to make a few modifications in `render_mesh.py` in order to fully re-render our data for fair experiments.
+You might need to make a few modifications in `render_mesh.py` in order to fully re-render our data for fair experiment comparisons.
 As an alternative, we want to directly provide a download link of our rendered data.
 But this requires some agreements with the `DeepHuman` dataset authors.
-We are working it.
+We are working on it.

     python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 0
     python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 1